Applies to:

 - Running a Jenkins pipeline job will result in the Liquibase command getting executed.

-- In the pipeline script or Jenkins file, set the agent to be the docker image for Liquibase.
+- In the pipeline script or Jenkins file, set the agent to be the Docker image for Liquibase.
 For example:

 Comments